US jet shoots down unknown object flying off Alaska coast

 The president was briefed on the presence of the object Thursday evening after two fighter jets surveilled it.

 Brig.
-Gen. Pat Ryder, Pentagon press secretary, told reporters Friday that an F-22 fighter aircraft based at Joint Base Elmendorf-Richardson shot down the object using the same type of missile used to take down the balloon nearly a week ago.
+Gen. Pat Ryder, Pentagon press secretary, told reporters Friday that an F-22 fighter aircraft based at Joint Base Elmendorf-Richardson shot down the object using an AIM-9X short-range air-to-air missile, the same type used to take down the balloon nearly a week ago.

-Ahead of the the shoot-down, the Federal Aviation Administration restricted flights over a roughly 10-square mile area within U.S. airspace off Alaska's Bullen Point, the site of a disused U.S. Air Force radar station on the Beaufort Sea about 100 miles from the Canadian border.
+Ahead of the the shoot-down, the Federal Aviation Administration restricted flights over a roughly 10-square mile (26-square kilometer) area within U.S. airspace off Alaska's Bullen Point, the site of a disused U.S. Air Force radar station on the Beaufort Sea about 100 miles (160 kilometers) from the Canadian border, inside the Arctic Circle.

 The object fell onto frozen waters and officials expected they could recover debris faster than from last week's massive balloon.
 Ryder said the object was traveling northeast when it was shot down.
 He said several U.S. military helicopters have gone out to begin the recovery effort.